Bhatar: Police station

 Bhatar police station has jurisdiction over Bhatar CD Blocks.
 The area covered is 163.44 km^{2}.

 CD block HQ

 The headquarters of Bhatar CD block are located at Bhatar.

 Urbanisation

 73.58% of the population of Bardhaman Sadar North subdivision live in the rural areas.
 Only 26.42% of the population live in the urban areas, and that is the highest proportion of urban population amongst the four subdivisions in Purba Bardhaman district.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India Bhatar had a total population of 3.383, of which 1,702 (50%) were males and 1,681 (50%) were females.
-Population below 6 years was 355.
+The Population below 6 years was 355.
 The total number of literates in Bhatar was 2,164 (71.47% of the population over 6 years).